 At a glance

-In summary - The B64 is the traditional go-to, known for its universal fit, tested reliability, and durability, albeit being a heavier option.
-On the flip side, the CDL is a newer, lighter alternative that offers a subtly smoother opening experience.
-That said, there are multiple types of CDL - like CDL-E, CDL+, and CDL-W - which might need adjustments to your seamers or production lines.
+In summary - The B64 is the traditional go-to for many Canadian breweries, known for its universal fit, tested reliability, and durability, albeit being a heavier option.
+On the flip side, the CDL is a newer, lighter alternative, and becoming the preferred choice for high-volume producers who want to save on material costs.
+That said, there are multiple types of CDL (e.g. CDL-E, CDL+, and CDL-W,) which might need adjustments to your seamers or production lines.
 This is something to consider if you're switching suppliers, as it could mean extra testing and tweaking.
 And ultimately, the choice depends on balancing these factors with your specific packaging needs.

 Essential steps before switching between B64 and CDL

-So, you've weighed the pros and cons and decided it's time for a change.
-Switching from B64 to CDL can ends (or vice versa) isn’t just a matter of flipping a switch, it’s a strategic move that requires some prep work.
-Just like you wouldn’t use a Phillips screwdriver on a flathead screw, you can’t use mismatched tools in the seaming process.
-If the chuck and roller don’t fit the can end perfectly, you could end up with dents, bulges, or even leaks, none of which are good for your product.
+Switching from B64 to CDL can ends (or vice versa) is strategic move that requires some prep work.
+Because the geometry of the lid is different, your seamer requires a specific Chuck and Roll profile to create a safe double seam, just like you wouldn’t use a Phillips screwdriver on a flathead screw.
+If the chuck and roller don’t fit the can end perfectly, you could end up with dents, bulges, or even leaks.

 Here's a general game plan, broken down into some digestible steps, to ensure that the transition is as smooth as your favourite brew.